India warns Facebook, YouTube to enforce rules to deter deepfakes - sources

 The Indian government and Prime Minister Narendra Modi have raised concerns over deepfakes in recent days.

-During a virtual summit of G20 nations on Wednesday, Prime Minister Narendra Modi called on global leaders to jointly work towards regulating AI, and raised concerns over the negative impacts of deepfakes on society.
+During a virtual summit of G20 nations on Wednesday, Prime Minister Modi called on global leaders to jointly work towards regulating AI, and raised concerns over the negative impact of deepfakes on society.

-Countries across the world are racing to draw up rules to regulate AI.

 Last year, the government privately criticized the companies for not removing what it described as fake news on their sites, which it said had forced it to order content takedowns.